andrewthecreatorr/password-generator/README.md

-# password-generator
-Free password generator for use
+# WELCOME TO THE PASSWORD GENERATOR
+This simple password generator can easily make you passwords!

+Use through VS Code!